 When space becomes available within a grade level, the applicants for that grade will be reviewed and placement will be determined based on ISPP’s enrolment criteria and current make-up of the grade level.

 Applicants on the waiting list will be considered for space throughout the academic year in which they applied, and also the beginning of the following academic year.
-If we cannot place the applicant by August of the following academic year, the family will be notified and will have the option to reapply with an additional application fee deposit.
+If we cannot place the applicant by August of the following academic year, the family will be notified and will have the option to keep their child on the waiting list for the following year, for an additional, non-refundable fee.